RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 6. Stop the service and check the status
  * Click on Stop icon
- * SSH in to the box from catalyst and run **sudo service apache2 status** and check the apache2 status.
+ * SSH in to the box from catalyst and run **sudo service Apache status** and check the Apache status.
-   You can see that zpache2 is stopped
+   You can see that Apache is stopped

 7. Start the service and check the status
  * Go to Controlpanel -> Services and Click on Start icon
+ * SSH in to the box from catalyst and run **sudo service Apache status** Apache is up and running now

+8. Restart the service and check the status
+ * Click on Restart icon
- * SSH in to the box from catalyst and run **sudo service apache2 status** apache2 is up and running now
+ * SSH in to the box from catalyst and run **sudo service Apache status** Apache is up and running now

-**Following video demonstrates how to Install apache2 on imported node and use service to stop apache2 in RLCatalyst:**
+**Following video demonstrates how to Install Apache on imported node and use service to stop Apache in RLCatalyst:**

 .. raw:: html